Top 14 Plazas in Spain

 13. Plaza Mayor, León

 León’s Plaza Mayor is one of the highlights of the city.
-León, once the capitol of the Kingdom of León, is a large city about two hours north of Madrid.
+León, once the capital of the Kingdom of León, is a large city about two hours north of Madrid.
 Its main plaza is a frequent city gathering point.
-It follows the same architectural scheme as many others in Spain, rhythmic buildings encircling a large open area.
+It follows the same architectural scheme as many others in Spain, with rhythmic buildings encircling a large open area.
 Today Plaza Mayor hosts many events such as concerts, markets, and festivals.

 14. Plaza de la Corredera, Cordoba